Weakest Currencies in the World In 2026

 Indonesian Rupiah (IDR)

-There has been no improvement in the Indonesian Rupiah in the last 7 years.
-Its depreciation is linked to several issues, including declining foreign exchange reserves due to the central bank's failure to safeguard the currency.
+1 Indian Rupee = 183.22 IDR There has been little improvement in the Indonesian Rupiah in the last 7 years.
+Its depreciation is linked to several issues, including declining foreign exchange reserves due to the central bank's challenges in safeguarding the currency.
 Indonesia is heavily reliant on its commodity export industry.
-Additionally, the currency's value has decreased further due to the decline in commodity prices.
-Foreign investors hold 35 to 40 percent of the Rupiah sovereign bonds, which risks the capital flow.
+Additionally, the currency's value fluctuates with commodity prices.
+Foreign investors hold a significant portion of Rupiah sovereign bonds, which risks capital flow.

 Uzbekistani Som (UZS)